perses/perses/README.md

 ## Try it

-We are providing an online demo available at **https://demo.perses.dev**.
-You can create your own project(s) and dashboard(s) there, no one else will be able to modify them!
+We are providing an online demo available at **https://demo.perses.dev**. reate your own project(s) and dashboard(s) there, no one else will be able to modify them!

 ## Status